 If the technology is new, the risk may increase manyfold.
 It’s unreasonable to think that the team will deal with the software integration risks as fast as they would with the known ones.

 SOLUTION: You’ll need at least a basic specification of new technology.
 Check if any payment for support is required and include the price in an estimate.
 Double the time on project learning and document all the issues that surface.

 Taking over an ongoing project with the existing source code is a very risky deal.
 The team needs to investigate the source code, assess its quality and identify elements which should be refactored to increase efficiency.
 The team should also learn the project from a user perspective to understand their flow in general.

 SOLUTION: Request all the existing documentation, try to investigate the issues that complicated the work earlier.
 Take every chance to speak with the previous team and discuss the details.
 It may make sense to perform source code analysis before you deliver an estimate, as you’ll never know what challenges you’ll meet afterward.

-In general, to be effective, software risk management activities must be integral with most project processes.
+In general, to be effective, project risk management activities must be integral to most processes.
 Essentially, this means risk planning in project management, frequent checking during project meetings and critical events, thorough learning of documentation and more communication between the product owners and a technical team.